talentdeficit/jsx/README.md

-    erlang datetime tuples (`{{Year, Month, Day}, {Hour, Min, Sec}}`) as returned from `erlang:localtime/0` are automatically encoded as [iso8601][iso8601] strings. no conversion is attempted of json [iso8601][iso8601] strings in decoded json
+    erlang datetime tuples (`{{Year, Month, Day}, {Hour, Min, Sec}}`) as returned from `erlang:localtime/0` are automatically encoded as [iso8601][iso8601] strings and are assumed to be UTC time. no conversion is attempted of json [iso8601][iso8601] strings in decoded json

 ### incomplete input ###